 The main reason for this is the rake.
 If poker were a boxing match, the rake would be like the referee punching the two boxers whenever he felt like it, with no one allowed to hit him back.
 If one boxer is much stronger than the other, he could defeat the other boxer quick enough that the referee’s punches wouldn’t make a big difference.
 But, in a closely fought contest, the only likely winner will be the referee, who represents the rake.

-2. Try to have position on weaker players as often as possible
+Rule #2: Have position on weaker players as often as possible

 Being seated with at least one fish is a good thing, but having position on them is even better.
 You will be able to exploit their weaknesses more easily and play plenty of pots in position against them, which will translate to a very profitable session quite often.
 Try to think of a timer being above the head of a fish, because he will give his money away sooner rather than later, and you need to make sure you have the best chance of claiming a large piece of it by playing many pots against them.

-3. Try to also ensure that aggressive players do not have position on you
+Rule #3: Ensure that aggressive players do not have position on you

 Being last to act is always an advantage, but it becomes even more important when contesting pots against aggressive players.